abhisheksuran/PodMonitor/README.md

   password: pass

 ```
-Note: Username and Password are options and depends on your smtp server configuration.
+Note: The username and password fields are optional and depend on your SMTP server's configuration.

+#### 4. Receive Notifications
-4. whenever a pod fails to run in the target namespace, you will get email for the same.
+Whenever a pod fails in the specified namespace, you will receive an email notification according to the configuration set in the PodMonitor instance.

 #### Email Sample: